Amphiluke/cbx-tree/README.md

 ### `nohover`

 By default, items in the `<cbx-tree>` component grab focus and get highlighted when pointer hovers over them, similarly to options in the `<select>` element’s dropdown.
-A Boolean attribute `nohover` makes the `<cbx-tree>` deactivate this behaviour, so that items only become selected when clicked or focused by keyboard navigation (similarly to options in a `<select>` with the `multiple` attribute specified).
+A Boolean attribute `nohover` makes the `<cbx-tree>` component deactivate this behaviour, so that items only become selected when clicked or focused by keyboard navigation (similarly to options in a `<select>` with the `multiple` attribute specified).

 ```html
 <cbx-tree name="reading-list[]" nohover></cbx-tree>